 Once our C3 AI Suite and C3 AI Applications are deployed, our customers depend on our maintenance and support teams to resolve technical and operational issues relating to our C3 AI Suite and C3 AI Applications.
 Our ability to provide effective customer maintenance and support is largely dependent on our ability to attract, train, and retain qualified personnel with experience in supporting customers with our C3 AI Suite and C3 AI Applications such as ours and maintaining the same.
 The number of our customers has grown significantly and that has and will continue to put additional pressure on our customer maintenance and support teams.
 We may be unable to respond quickly enough to accommodate short-term increases in customer demand for technical support or maintenance assistance.
 We also may be unable to modify the future, scope, and delivery of our maintenance services and technical support to compete with changes in the technical services provided by our competitors.
 Increased customer demand for maintenance and support services, without corresponding revenue, could increase costs and negatively affect our operating results.
 In addition, if we experience increased customer demand for support and maintenance, we may face increased costs that may harm our results of operations.
 Further, as we continue to grow our operations and support our global customer base, we need to be able to continue to provide efficient support and effective maintenance that meets our customers' needs globally at scale.
 Customers receive additional maintenance and support features, and the number of our customers has grown significantly, which will put additional pressure on our organization.
 If we are unable to provide efficient customer maintenance and support globally at scale or if we need to hire additional maintenance and support personnel, our business may be harmed.
 Our ability to attract new customers is highly dependent on our business reputation and on positive recommendations from our existing customers.
-Any failure to maintain high-quality maintenance and support services, a failure of channel parties to maintain high-quality maintenance and support services or a market perception that we do not maintain high-quality maintenance and support services for our customers, would harm our business.
+Any failure to maintain high-quality maintenance and support services for our customers, would harm our business.

-The COVID-19 pandemic had and could continue to have an adverse impact on our business, operations, and the markets and communities in which we, our partners, and customers operate.
+The COVID-19 pandemic had and could continue to have an adverse impact on our business, our operations, and the markets and communities in which we, our partners, and our customers operate.

 The COVID-19 pandemic has caused general business disruption worldwide beginning in January 2020.
-The potential impact and duration of the COVID-19 pandemic on the global economy and our business are difficult to assess or predict.
-Potential impacts include:
+The ultimate impact and duration of the COVID-19 pandemic on the global economy and our business are difficult to assess or predict.
+Actual and potential impacts include: